 Professionally, you’ll receive only two types of emails.
 Curious and grumpy.
 The curious email is easy.

-Curious emails are emails in which the writer is asking you for information, updates, or basic how-to questions.
+Curious emails are emails in which the writer is asking you for information on the event’s tasks, updates on the day-of timeline, or basic how-to questions.
 Your tone can be relaxed, informal, and even a bit cheeky.
 Emojis, slang, and personality can shine.

 Grumpy emails happen when something has gone wrong.
 Your client might be feeling ignored, or the hairdresser set someone’s hair on fire with a curling iron.
 The tone ought to be reassuring, calming, and totally in control.